RATESResearch/GeoNode/docs/implementation/survey_manual/geodetic/index.rst

   * - Cartesian Coordinate
     - Meters (carried out to .001 meter)
     - X, Y, Z
-  * - Geodetic Coordintes
+  * - Geodetic Coordinates
-    - DMS Degrees, Minutes, and Seconds with 8 decimals, Ellispoidal Height US Survey Feet (carried out to .001 feet)
+    - DMS Degrees, Minutes, and Seconds with 8 decimals, Ellipsoidal Height US Survey Feet (carried out to .001 feet)
-    - Latidue, (-)Longidude, Ellipsoidal Height
+    - Latitude, (-)Longitude, Ellipsoidal Height
   * - Grid Projected State Plane  Coordinates
     - Feet Horizontal coordinates and Orthometric Height (carried out to .001 feet)
-    - Northing, Easting, Orthometeric Height
+    - Northing, Easting, Orthometric Height

 .. note::

 Currently, U.S. Survey Feet is used in Texas.
 (Adoption of International Feet is expected.)

-Horizontial Datum
+Horizontal Datum
 -----------------
 Unless otherwise expressed State Plane Coordinate System in NAD83 (2011) with GRS 1980 Ellipsoid is used for all RATES projects for final products.